 A bridal tea party is not necessarily a food-focused event so make sure guests know in advance they are joining for refreshments in light snacks so they can plan accordingly (either grabbing some heavier fare pre or post-shower).
 This is the brides moment to share her happy news with those nearest and dearest to the almost newlyweds.
 After all, you only get married once (alright maybe for some a couple of times) so might as well make some happy memories to remember the joyous occasion.

-I realize party planning can be a difficult and time-consuming matter, so I've gathered some ideas for hosts of upcoming tea parties to delight brides with an elegant and well-planned event.
+Party planning can be a difficult and time-consuming matter, so these are some ideas for hosts of upcoming tea parties to delight brides with an elegant and well-planned event.